 moura@cmu.edu, www.ece.cmu.edu/~moura

 This paper reports on our results of extracting reliable counts of moving vehicles from a large number of cameras (hundreds) pointed to streets in an extended city.
 The cameras continuously stream video at different time and spatial resolutions, in very different light conditions, night and day, and at various weather patterns, rain, sunshine, or snow.
 The raw data may add to several terabytes of video data per single day.
-Extracting traffic counts x1(t), ∙∙∙ , x2N(t) from N video cameras is not trivial, and existing approaches fail to identify moving vehicles in the low quality videos of interest, because they commonly assume, possibly, a single moving automobile–the automobile occupying a substantial bounding box in each video frame, and the same automobile present in a significant number of frames.
-In contrast, the streamed videos of interest may have many cars, each car being a small object, and the very low frame rate precludes motion based techniques.
+Extracting traffic counts x1(t), ∙∙∙ , x2N(t) from N monocular optical cameras is not trivial, and existing approaches fail to identify moving vehicles in the low quality videos of interest, because they commonly assume small movements of automobiles across sequential frames.
+In contrast, the very low frame rate precludes motion based techniques in the streamed videos of interest.
 The paper will explain the algorithms developed and their performance, and how this work is at the physical layer of a larger project that aims to broadly understand population flows in cities.

 Evgeny Toropov, Liangyan Gui, Shanghang Zhang, and Satwik Kottur are graduate students in the Department of Electrical and Computer Engineering at CMU pursuing their PhD.